Geometrical and Kinematic Parameters of the Jet of the Blazar S5 0716+71 in a Helical-Jet Model: Apparent and physical speeds of the jet components in S5 0716+71

-The results of kinematics study of the blazar S5~0716+71 jet are contradictory.
-Based on observations over 1992.73-2001.17 at frequencies 5, 8.4, 15, and 22~GHz, \citet{Bach05} report about radially fast-moving components (the apparent speed is $\beta_{app}=5c-16c$), whereas typical values for BL~Lac objects are $\beta_{app}\leq 5c$ \citep[]{Gabuzda00}.
-Based on data over 1992.73-2006.32 at frequencies 5, 8.4, 15.3, 22.2, and 43.2~GHz, \citet{Brit09} reveal no essential outward motion of components but, conversely, they discover quasi-stationary components, that are at nearly the same distances from the core and have non-radial motion, i.e. their position angle varies but within measurement errors.
-Analysing data over 2008-2010 at frequencies 43 and 86~GHz, \citet{Rani15} detected the apparent speed of inner jet components (up to $\sim 0.15$ mas from the core) up to $10c$.
-These are less than $\beta_{app}$ values found in the outer jet ($>20c$) \citep[]{Rani15}.
-But \citet{Rast11} obtain a contrary result based on data during 2004 at frequencies 1.6, 5, 22, 43, and 86~GHz: components of the inner jet move fast, up to $\beta_{app} \approx 20$, while the maximum apparent speed of outer jet components is $10c$.
+The results of different studies of the kinematics of the jet of the blazar S5~0716+71 are contradictory.
+Based on observations at 5, 8.4, 15, and 22~GHz obtained in 1992.73---2001.17, \citet{Bach05} report the presence of components moving rapidly in the radial direction (apparent speeds $\beta_\text{app}=5c-16c$), whereas more typical values for BL~Lac objects are $\beta_\text{app}\leq5c$ \citep{GabuzdaPush2000}.
+On the other hand, observations from 1992.73---2006.32 did not exhibit any appreciable outward component motions, instead indicating the presence of stationary components \citep{Britzen09}.
+That is, the jet components were located at roughly the same distances from the core during this entire interval, and any variations in their position angles were within the uncertainties.
+An analysis of data obtained at 43 and 86~GHz during 2008---2010 indicated the presence of features in the inner jet (within 2~mas from the core) with apparent speeds up to 10$c$, which was lower than the values of $\beta_\text{app}$ detected farther from the core ($>20c$) \citep{Rani15}.
+However, a contradictory result was obtained by \citet{Rastorgueva11} using data at 1.6, 5, 22, 43, and 86~GHz from 2004: components in the inner jet (to 1~mas from the core) moved rapidly, with speeds up to $\beta_\text{app}\approx 20 c$, while the maximum apparent speed observed for components in the outer jet was 10$c$.